 In addition to the insidious effects of persistent and continued environmental contamination, eagles also die as a result of poisoning by pesticides.
 Secondary poisoning of raptors may be a relatively common occurrence (Porter 1993).
 Organophosphorous and carbamate compounds generally replaced organochlorine pesticides, which were more persistent in the environment.
 However, under some conditions or uses, pesticides can still kill eagles.
 Between 1982 and 1994, 139 eagles from 25 states were killed by organophosphorous and carbamate pesticides including famphur, carbofuran, fenthion, aldicarb, phorate, terbufos, parathion, and coumaphos (Franson et al. 1995).
 Additional bald eagle fatalities were documented in Canada (Bowes et al. 1992, Elliott et al. 1996a, Peterson et al. 2001).
 Eagle poisonings occurred incidental to approved uses, due to carelessness, or after illegal use in bait for predator control (Allen et al. 1996).
 In some cases, eagles died after feeding on the carcasses of livestock that had received topical application of a pesticide (Henny et al. 1987).
 Harmata et al. (1999) indicated eagles may be killed by illegal pesticide use for controlling ground squirrels.
 In 1996, 11 bald eagles in Washington were killed by secondary poisoning when a topical treatment for cattle containing famphur (Warbex®), was illegally used for starling control.
 Some pesticide forms may no longer pose a risk to raptors, such as granular carbofuran, which was phased out in the early 1990s (Anonymous 1993, Buehler 2000).
+Millsap et al. (2004) noted that three eagles died at landfills in Florida, and they believed the likely cause was barbiturate poisoning from scavenging euthanized pets, which had also been reported in South Carolina.
+National Wildlife Health Lab records include 50 cases of bald eagle poisoning by barbiturates (Millsap et al. 2004).

 Avian Vacuolar Myelinopathy.
-The recent deaths of 69 bald eagles from a neurological disorder at lakes in several southeastern states has been attributed to a toxin that has yet to be identified (Buehler 2000; Ornithological Newsletter 142:2-3 [June 2001]).
-During the winter of 1994-95, 29 bald eagles and numerous coots were found dead at DeGray Lake, Arkansas; 26 eagles died in the winter of 1996-97.
+The deaths of bald eagles from a neurological disorder at lakes in several southeastern states have been attributed to a toxin that has yet to be identified (Buehler 2000; Ornithological Newsletter 142:2-3 [June 2001]).
 Deaths and the same aberrant neurological symptoms have been observed at 9 different reservoirs in Arkansas, Texas, Georgia, North Carolina, and South Carolina.
 The disease, now called Avian Vacuolar Myelinopathy (AVM), is identified by lesions in the white matter of the central nervous system.
 The disease interferes with normal transmission of nerve impulses, and affected eagles have been observed overflying stoops and crashing into trees and ledges.
 Affected coots and other waterfowl exhibit a reluctance to fly, erratic flight, inability to fly, and bizarre swimming patterns due to partial paralysis.
 Several compounds are known to cause similar lesions, but none of these have been detected in the affected birds (Ornithological Newsletter 142:2-3 [June 2001]).
-So far, AVM has only been observed in the southeastern United States, but it indicates that the era of mysterious bird deaths due to chemical contaminants is not past.
+Between 1994 and 2003, 99 eagles died, and the cause of AVM is still unknown.
+So far, AVM has only been observed in the southeastern states, but it indicates that the era of mysterious bird deaths due to chemical contaminants is not past.
+Despite these mortalities, eagle populations in the southeastern states have increased, and it is not perceived as a significant threat to the species (USFWS 2007c).